suncoast-devs/handbook/lessons/misc-quick-reference/sql-how-to-make-a-join.md

   AND "Orders"."OrderNumber" = `X529`;
 ```

-With this we have linked together all three tables via `JOIN` statements.
+With this, we have linked together all three tables via `JOIN` statements.
-Further we have limited which `Orders` and which `Products` are involved in the
+Further, we have limited which `Orders` and which `Products` are involved in the
 joined data.
 We will only see the `OrderQuantity` from `ProductOrders` for order
-`X529` and only for products that are a `Flowbee`
+`X529` and only for products that are a `Flowbee`.

 # General process

 1. Identify all the columns that you need in the RESULTS.
 2. Identify all the columns that you need to FILTER BY.
 3. Use those to identify all the tables that will be involved in the query.
-4. Choose one table to start with, this decision will vary depending on what you
+4. Choose one table to start with this decision, will vary depending on what you
    are selecting from.
 Realistically you can start with any table, but one that
    is more "in the middle" of the ERD diagram will be better.
 5. `JOIN` each of the other tables together based on how their relationships are
    established.
 6. Add `WHERE` clauses such that you filter the data based on the conditions the
    problem presents.
-7. Add fields to your `SELECT` based on the data you need, use table names and
+7. Add fields to your `SELECT` based on the data you need, and use table names
-   column names from the tables you have joined together.
+   and column names from the tables you have joined together.